hawkeye2013/programming-for-humans-v02/content/posts/html-for-humans/2-working-with-text-editors.md

 ## Conclusion

-In this article we discussed using text editors to edit code.
+In this article, we discussed using text editors to edit code.
 We also created a small example where we showed that a word document may say the same thing that a text file does, but there is much more going on with it.
 Check out the other articles below to continue learning about HTML.

 [Next Article](/posts/html-for-humans/our-first-html-file)